Change that happens beneath the surface.

 When the camera returns moments later, he describes what has changed.

-Many people arrive sceptical.
-The shift is often clearer than they expect.
+Some people arrive unsure what to expect.
+The shift is often clearer than they imagined.

-When an emotional response is given the chance to reassess and update, the shift can be clear and immediate.
-The reactions in the next video are different people, different issues, but the same underlying process.
+When an emotional response is given the chance to reassess and update, change can often be clear and immediate.
+The next video shows different people, different issues, and how this kind of shift can show up in different ways.

 See It In Practice

-In this short video you will see people moments after a shift, and others reflecting on the impact weeks and months later.
+In this short video you’ll see people moments after a shift, and others reflecting weeks or months later.

 • Peter confidently and kindly guided me through a process of the deepest release and change that quickly started a fundamental shift from me feeling suicidal to experiencing persistent inner peace.